jonkensta/ibp/README.md

 Finally, you will need to initialize the database.
 This can be done by copying a backup sqlite3 file `data.db` into the root directory.
 Alternatively,
-it's possible to create a new database file through the following:
+it's possible to create a new database file through the following at the project root:
 ```python
 import ibp
 engine = ibp.db.create_engine()